[PDF] Lakes of India, MAPs, Key Points and Facts 2023

 • It lies just below the Bara-lacha-la pass.

-• Located in the Lahaul and Spiti valley of Himachal Pradesh.
+• Located in the Lahaul and Spiti valleys of Himachal Pradesh.

 • Suraj Tal Lake is the source of the Bhaga River.